almostearthling/when-command/README.md

   - *Storage Device Connect* and *Disconnect*, which take place when the user attaches or respectively detaches a removable storage device.
   - *Join* or *Leave a Network*, these are verified whenever a network is joined or lost respectively.
   - *Command Line Trigger* is a special event type, that is triggered invoking the command line.
 The associated condition can be scheduled to be run at the next clock tick or immediately using the appropriate switch.
-6. **Based on Filesystem Changes:** The tasks are run when a certain file changes, or when the contents of a directory or its subdirectories change, depending on what the user chose to watch -- either a file or a directory.
+6. **Based on filesystem changes:** The tasks are run when a certain file changes, or when the contents of a directory or its subdirectories change, depending on what the user chose to watch -- either a file or a directory.
 A dialog box can be opened to select what has to be watched.
 Please note thet this is an optional feature, and could lack on some systems: to enable this feature the `pyinotify` library must be installed, please refer to the instructions below.
-7. **Based on an User Defined Event:** The user can define system events by listening to signals emitted on the system bus and the session bus.
+7. **Based on an user defined event:** The user can define system events by listening to signals emitted on the system bus and the session bus.
 This is an advanced feature, and the events must be defined using the procedure described below.

 **Warning**: because of the way applications are notified that the session is ending (first a TERM signal is sent, then a KILL if the first was unsuccessful), the *Shutdown* event is not suitable for long running tasks, such as file synchronizations, disk cleanup and similar actions.
 The system usually concedes a "grace time" of about one second before shutting everything down.
 Longer running tasks will be run if the users quits the applet through the menu, though.
 Same yields for *Suspend*: by specification, no more than one second is available for tasks to complete.